techpines/express.io/examples/README.md

 ## Sessions

-__This is a copy-paste example.__ [Get the code.](https://github.com/techpines/express.io/tree/master/examples/sessions)
+__This is a copy-paste example.__ [(get the code)](https://github.com/techpines/express.io/tree/master/examples/sessions)

+In __express.io__, sessions are shared between web requests and IO requests.
+This makes it a breeze to share a little state or perform authentication.
+You setup your sessions exactly as you would with express, and all the magic is handled for you!

-In the example, go to `localhost:7076`, and you will be prompted by a few questions, and the server will prove the sessions are working.
+For this example, go to `localhost:7076`, and you will be prompted by a few questions, and the server will prove the sessions are working.

 #### Server (app.js)